Marwen-93/marwen_weslati/README.md

 # Deep Learning
 ## Project 1: Severstal: Steel Defect Detection
+Trianing the algorithm to localize and classie surface defects on a steel sheet.

 [CODE](https://www.kaggle.com/weslatimarwen/keras-model-acc-0-8)

 ## Project 3: NLP with Disaster Tweets challenge
+Build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.

 [CODE](https://www.kaggle.com/weslatimarwen/nlp-with-disaster-tweets-challenge)